-In his report, Jefferson states, "... it should be made the occasion of disseminating it's knowledge generally and effectually among the sea-faring citizens of the U.S." He recommended that desalination methods be printed on the back of the permit issued for every vessel sailing from U.S. ports.
-Congress did pass a resolution in May 1792 that new clearance forms be created with one side containing descriptions of desalination methods.
+Jefferson did not send his official report to Congress until November and it was expanded to include a history of desalination along with a synopsis of the experiments conducted.
+His conclusion was the same as in the affidavit.
+In his report, Jefferson states, "... it should be made the occasion of disseminating it's knowlege generally and effectually among the sea-faring citizens of the U.S." He recommended that desalination methods be printed on the back of the permit issued for every vessel sailing from U.S. ports.2 Congress did pass a resolution in May 1792 that new clearance forms be created with one side containing descriptions of desalination methods.